mfkhan267/jenkins_on_azure2024/deploy_webapp.md

 ## Add an Azure service principal inside the Jenkins Credential Manager

-The following steps show how to manager your Azure credential with Jenkins:
+The following steps show how to manage your Azure credential within Jenkins:

 1. Within the Jenkins dashboard, select **Credentials -> System ->**.